lolcommits/lolcommits/README.md

     gem install lolcommits

 Then you can `lolcommits --enable` in any git repo as above.

+## Installation (Windows)
+See the wiki page for [Installing on Windows](https://github.com/mroth/lolcommits/wiki/Installing-on-Windows).

 ## Sample images
 <img width='320' height='240' src="https://github.com/mroth/lolcommits/raw/gh-pages/sample2.jpg" />